kubernetes/community/governance.md

 coordination with the other SIGs, the Steering Committee, and the broader community.

-We still have work to do to unifiy people organization via SIGs and code organization using [OWNERS](contributors/devel/owners.md), and to find homes for all subparts of the project, such as the build system.
+We still have work to do to unify people organization via SIGs and code organization using [OWNERS](contributors/devel/owners.md), and to find homes for all subparts of the project, such as the build system.
 We also need to create a charter for each SIG to more clearly